The Basics: Overview

 - Having a family history of depression

-Teen girls are more likely to get depressed than teen boys.
+Keep in mind that teen girls are more likely to get depressed than teen boys.

 The Basics: What to Expect